Best drive Defensive & Advance Driving School

 Can I still pass if I make one mistake?

 Yes.
-Many learners pass with minor faults.
-The key is to avoid serious mistakes.
+Most pupils pass with some minor mistakes.
+The important thing is not to make any big mistakes.

 Does the independent driving section affect my result?